 Eastern Parkway between Washington and Flatbush Avenues

-This large, colorful play area is surrounded by large trees providing plenty of shade from the sun's rays.
+This large, colorful play area is surrounded by trees, providing plenty of shade from the sun's rays.

 Lafayette & Washington Avenues

 A large tree has taken root in the center of this playground, and reader Dana says the shade it provides "ain't half bad."
 Again, Parks Department photos back her up.
 There's also a small sprinkler section to keep the kids extra cool.